I always get stuck at around 30 thousand words. I have been thinking about why, and this is my thoughts on it at this point in time.

 This is why some people advise you to start writing character biographies when you are stuck.
 Some people say that you should write your character biographies before you even start writing.
 Personally, I think character biographies should be easier to formulate when you have some idea of what your characters are like.
 But your main characters are not the only ones who have back stories.
 Your villains, your supporting cast, your bit players all have back stories.
 All these biographies will never make it into the manuscript or even hinted at.
 They are only tools to help these method actors portray the characters you want them to play.

 There are other elements also at play in the 30K block.
 One of them is that second draft problems start creeping into the unfinished first draft.
 That beautiful woman who turns out to be a vile character should not be exposed as a villain until near the end, but you have already revealed her villainy in the first half of the book.
-Or maybe that tearful confession about having been a rape victim came too early.
-And now you have to write the second half of the book over the first half when the foundation is already showing its design failures.
+Or maybe that tearful confession about having been a victim came too early.
+And now you have to write the second half of the book on top of the first half when the foundation is already showing its design failures.
 You know you can fix those things in the second draft.
 Your job in the first draft is to finish the story.
 But it’s getting kind of rickety because the framework is showing signs of strain.